-This paper has demonstrated a set of measures and an emerging measurement process for characterizing the fundamental elements of complex commercial, civil, and defense programs and projects.
+This study has demonstrated a set of measures and an emerging measurement process for characterizing the fundamental elements of complex commercial, civil and defense programs and projects.
 It focused specifically on the interactions and interdependencies that exist between the product system and social system.
 It identified implications for the execution of programs and future research relating to program management based on insights gained from this measurement approach.

 The validation of this research on engineering projects as sociotechnical systems will require the instrumentation of performance during complex program planning and execution.
 The intent is to use this paper's representation of dependence to observe projects in progress to test the dependency model's practicality and usefulness.
-The paper doesn't present an analysis and conclusions because the work is underway.
+The paper doesn't present an analysis and conclusions based on empirical evidence because the work to apply the framework is underway in separate research activities, to be reported in future publications.

-Future work will require the preparation of a system to measure the demands on and the attention of teams across product, process, and project organization.
+Future work will require the preparation of a specific and detailed system to measure the demands on and the attention of teams across product, process, and project organization.
 The responses to dependence will be correlated to local and systemic performance.
 Additionally, experiments to test the effect of increased awareness of concurrent and mutual dependence on local and systemic performance of the engineering project will be needed.
 Generating sufficient data to validate this approach from multiple programs will be a lengthy process, but sample identification is already underway.
 Early experiments using the measures and framework discussed in this paper are promising, but more systematic data will ultimately tell whether this approach addresses the shortfalls in existing methods that have been identified.